-Conflict management and negotiation play a critical role in improving and understanding the complex relationships between countries, businesses, communities, and individuals.
+International conflict management and negotiation play a critical role in improving and understanding the complex relationships between countries, businesses, communities, and individuals.
 Since nearly every workplace involves interpersonal interactions, professionals who are skilled in resolving and managing disputes can find careers in most industries.
-Whether a student is interested in pursuing a conflict management and negotiation master’s degree on-campus or online, this degree provides access to an exciting variety of career options.
+Whether a student is interested in pursuing conflict management and negotiation master’s program on-campus or online, undergraduate and graduate programs provide access to an exciting variety of career options.

 10. Arizona State University

-Arizona State University is a public research university in Tempe, Arizona, With a total enrolled student body of around 72,000, including nearly 60,000 undergraduates, ASU is one of the largest universities in the country.
+Arizona State University is a public research university in Tempe, Arizona.
+With a total enrolled student body of around 72,000, including nearly 60,000 undergraduates.
+ASU is one of the largest universities in the country.
 Over the last 10 years, ASU has cultivated a reputation as one of the best research universities worldwide.
 ASU offers a hybrid Master of Legal Studies in Conflict Resolution.
 This 30-credit degree has four required courses: negotiation, foundations of dispute resolution, mediation, and conflict theory.
 Students may also choose to focus their studies on sports law and business, human resources and employment law, criminal law, sustainability law, and intellectual property law.
 Although most courses are offered online, students are required to complete two residency periods by attending courses on ASU’s downtown Phoenix campus at the Beus Center for Law and Society.
 Students may complete the program within 12 months.
+Financial aid is available if needed

 9. Dallas Baptist University